rancher/docs/content/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/_index.md

  - `cluster-admin`

-> If the cluster has a Pod Security Policy enabled there are [prerequisites steps.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/setup/enable-istio-in-cluster/enable-istio-with-psp/)

 1. From the **Cluster Explorer**, navigate to available **Charts** in **Apps & Marketplace**
 1. Select the Istio chart from the rancher provided charts